 Dr Doug Gurr

 Doug joined the Board of Trustees as Chair in October 2015.
-He is also Chair of the Nominations Committee, and a member of the Remuneration Committee.
+He is also Chair of the Nominations Committee.

 Andrew Balfour LLB